- Download our Moving to Thailand Guide (PDF)

-Expats moving to Thailand with children can either opt for a local public school or a private international school.
-However, local public schools teach in Thai and are only free for Thai children, so most expat families either send their children to an international school or a private school with the English Programme.
+Expats moving to the Land of Smiles with children will find that education and schools in Thailand can vary considerably.
+Newly arrived parents can either opt for a local public school or a private international school.
+However, local public schools teach in Thai and are only free for Thai children, so most expat families either send their children to an international school or a private school with an English programme.

 Public schools in Thailand

 There are some excellent public schools in Thailand, most of which are in Bangkok.
 Some of these are associated with prestigious local universities that use the school to train student teachers.

 There are also public schools that are well below the standards expats may be used to.
 Many public schools, particularly those in rural areas, lack funding.
 Large classes are the norm, making it more difficult for each child to receive individual attention.

 Public education in Thailand is free for Thai nationals.
 To be considered a Thai national, the child must have at least one Thai parent.
 Children who don't meet these requirements aren’t usually eligible for free public education in Thailand, meaning the family will have to pay tuition fees.

 Education in Thailand is compulsory from age six to 15, where children are mandated to attend six years of primary school and three years of lower secondary school.
 Upper secondary school is optional and there are academic and vocational options available to students.